 See tours

-Memphis, the ancient capital of Egypt, is a UNESCO World Heritage site that offers a glimpse into the country's rich history.
-Founded around 3100 BC, Memphis was a center of culture and power.
-Today, visitors can explore the remnants of this once-great city, including the impressive statue of Ramses II and the open-air museum that showcases artifacts from the period.
-Memphis serves as a testament to the grandeur of ancient Egyptian civilization.
+Memphis, the ancient capital of Egypt, is a UNESCO World Heritage site located near Cairo.
+Founded around 3100 BC, this historical city was once a thriving hub of culture and commerce.
+Visitors can explore the ruins of temples and statues, including the famous colossal statue of Ramses II.
+Memphis offers a fascinating insight into ancient Egyptian civilization and its significance in history.

 See tours